santimartinezDev/dockerinfo/README.md

-# Docker Info Bash Script
+# Docker Info Bash Script to LINUX

 This is a simple Bash script that displays key Docker information in your system: